Humbly Homemade

 Nutrition

-Serving: 1cupcakeCalories: 236kcalCarbohydrates: 32gProtein: 3gFat: 11gSaturated Fat: 6gPolyunsaturated Fat: 0.4gMonounsaturated Fat: 3gTrans Fat: 0.2gCholesterol: 18mgSodium: 313mgPotassium: 126mgFiber: 2gSugar: 18gVitamin A: 206IUCalcium: 120mgIron: 2mg
+Serving: 1 cupcakeCalories: 236kcalCarbohydrates: 32gProtein: 3gFat: 11gSaturated Fat: 6gPolyunsaturated Fat: 0.4gMonounsaturated Fat: 3gTrans Fat: 0.2gCholesterol: 18mgSodium: 313mgPotassium: 126mgFiber: 2gSugar: 18gVitamin A: 206IUCalcium: 120mgIron: 2mg

 Keyword chocolate cupcakes, small batch chocolate cupcakes

-Did you make this recipe?Leave a comment below and tag @humbly-homemade on social!
+Did you make this recipe?Leave a comment below - I love hearing from you!

-More Cake Recipes
+More Decadent Chocolate Recipes

 About Carissa Erzen